 We are known for our commitment to facilitate the research development of medical students, residents and faculty members.
 All members of the Division of Research are actively involved in their research, serve as mentors in their areas of expertise and participate in multidisciplinary research pertinent to family and community medicine.

-The Division of Research is an outstanding resource for training, with two physician academic research fellows and two doctoral student research fellows who support the research goals of the department while developing their research projects and future independent research careers.
+The Division of Research is an outstanding resource for training, with a physician academic research fellow and two doctoral student research fellows who support the research goals of the department while developing their research projects and future independent research careers.

 All clinical faculty members participate in research and several have significant protected time to lead projects and obtain grant funding.